forestryio/forestry.io/hugo/content/blog/up-and-running-with-hugo.md

 For this week on [_Frontend Friday_](/tags/frontend-friday/ "frontend friday tag")_,_ we'll be covering how to get set up with [Hugo](https://gohugo.io "Hugo Website") on Forestry, including setting up automated continuous deployment from a Git repository.

-Hugo is the popular static site generator written in GoLang, and is incredibly fast.
+Hugo is the popular static site generator written in GoLang and is incredibly fast.
 In fact, the [Forestry.io](https://forestry.io "forestry.io") website is built with Hugo.

 ## Table of Contents